Aurora

 • be prepared to access leadership opportunities and champion for change.

-• have development conversations to ensure Aurora is the correct development option and help delegate set development objectives
+• have development conversations to ensure Aurora is the correct development option and help set development objectives

 • authorise/arrange payment of the fee either through local business area or individual Purchase Order